New analytic solutions in $f\left( R\right) $-Cosmology from Painlev\'{e} analysis

 \section{Singularity analysis}

-The modern treatment of the singularity analysis is summarized in an algorithm proposed by Ablowitz, Ramani and Segur, known as the ARS algorithm \cite{Abl1,Abl2,Abl3}.
-In the following lines we present the three basic steps of the ARS algorithm for ordinary differential equations.
-For a pedagogical review we refer the reader to \cite{buntis}.
+The modern treatment of the singularity analysis is summarised in an algorithm proposed by Ablowitz, Ramani and Segur, known as the ARS algorithm \cite{Abl1, Abl2, Abl3}.
+In the following lines, we present the three basic steps of the ARS algorithm for ordinary differential equations.
+First, we refer the reader to \cite{buntis} for a pedagogical review.